mazwat/mazwat.github.io/project-proposal-part-2.md

 -   illustrate basic research into electronic component and physical form factors for controllers
 -   analyse the design of the controller in detail
 -   list the key electronic components of your controller
 -   and list the key user stories*.

-_*By user stories we mean the features or key tasks that you can envisage taking place in your project build_
+_*By user stories we mean the features or key tasks that you can envisage taking place in your project build.
+{: .callout .callout--warning}

 You should have a **completed proposal** that meets all the requirements above and in **Assignment 2** on the workspace.
 Please ensure you have a version to share with you programming tutor this week.

-Ideation Techniques
+## Ideation Techniques

 Are you struggling to come up with an idea?
 There are methods that can unlock your creative potential.
 Finding ideas can be challenging in the first instance and using a few techniques can become an essential part of your toolbox as creative developer.
 I have listed a range of tools to use in the pursuit of original thinking.